Mark Bell (journalist)

 Mark Eric Bell (born 1985) is an American journalist who reported primarily on public safety and criminal court issues as a full-time staff reporter at The Daily News Journal in Murfreesboro between April 2008 and June 2013.
 His articles have also appeared in The Tennessean in Nashville and the internationally-distributed newspaper, USA Today.
 Bell has also appeared on national television.
-He is currently working as a Development Director and public relations manager for not-for-profit Journeys in Community Living, an organization that serves adults with intellectual disabilities.